adobe-apiplatform/umapi-documentation/docs/createapps.md

 # Creating User Management Applications

-To obtain the credentials you need to log in, you must create an API key using the Adobe Developer Portal.
-For complete details of the setup process, see [Setting up API Access](getstarted.md).
-To log in, you exchange a JSON Web Token (JWT) that encapsulates your credentials for an access token that authorizes all further calls in a session.
+To obtain the credentials you need to access the User Management service, create a **Service Account Integration** using the [Adobe I/O Console](https://console.adobe.io/).
+To establish a secure service-to-service API session, you will create a JSON Web Token (JWT) that encapsulates your integration credentials, and exchange it for an access token.
+Every request to an Adobe service must include the access token in the **Authorization** HTTP header, along with the API Key (client  ID) that was generated when you created the integration.

+For complete details of the entire integration process, see [Service Account Authentication](https://www.adobe.io/apis/cloudplatform/console/authentication/jwt_workflow.html).

 Address all user-management requests to the UM API server: